thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ```

 ## Assignment
-PostgreSQL Fundamentals is a multi-day assignment - the homework for today is the first part:
+PostgreSQL Fundamentals is a multi-day assignment.
+The homework for today is the first part of the assignment:
 [PostgreSQL Fundamentals: Create Databases ](https://github.com/gSchool/wd-postgresql-fundamentals)

 ## Resources